 Rosado Beach: While the beach is still located inside a community, a wall of trees does help block out some of the buildings and the road.
 However, even if the trees did not, the area is no San Juan, and is quiet enough not to disturb anyone napping on the beach.

-The beaches in and around Guánica are displayed in the following chart.
+The beaches in and around Guánica can be seen right below.

 |12.6 mi.
 West of Central Guánica||South West|